dtrugman/qory/README.md

 ## Configuration

-To start using Qory, you need to set two values, your API key and the model you want to use.
+Before you use Qory for the first time, you need to set two values, your API key and the model you want to use.

+### Choose your preferred model

+Run: `qory --config model set`

+Use any OpenAI supported model, including: `gpt-4o`, `gpt-4o-mini`, `gpt-o1`, ...

+### Setup your API key

+Run: `qory --config api-key set`

 You only need to do it once.
-Your configurations are stored under the user's home directory.
+Your configuration is stored under the user's home directory: `~/.config/qory` on MacOS or Linux, `%APPDATA%` on Windows.

 ### API Key